 Data Aggregation: One of several financial research aggregators available from the UConn library, Value Line provides up-to-date research on individual publicly-traded companies for professional investors.
 The also offer useful industry overviews.
 My personal favorite of the financial research aggregators is actually ThomsonOne Banker, which has better access to analyst reports, but its awkward access restrictions (requires Internet Explorer) make it hard to recommend.
 Others include S&P NetAdvantage and Mergent Online

 Data Aggregation: Financial information on individual, privately-held companies.
 Also has interesting data on private capital funding that can provide insight into startup companies being funded in an industry, as well as targets of private M&A and private equity firms.

 Published Content Aggregation

 Specialized search engines without the ads and firewalls.
 These are two of the many content aggregation services available from the UConn Library.

 Content Aggregation, including some Syndicated Research Aggregation: Comprehensive content from business and academic publishers, plus aggregation of some useful syndicated research resources, including industry analyses and SWOT analyses for many companies.
 One of the best places to find info published in specialized trade journals you don’t yet know about.
 Breadth is both its strength and its weakness: it takes some time to become efficient in finding information, and can easily become a time sink.
 Note links to Wall Street Journal full text don’t seem to work, search the WSJ separately using your UConn subscription.

 Content Aggregation: From Dow Jones, an alternative to Business Source Complete, with a broad list of sources.
-Found that source on the internet that you really want to read but it’s behind a paywall.
-Likely to find it here.
+Did you find a trade publication source on the internet that you really want to read but it’s behind a paywall?
+You are likely to find it here.